jchip/publish-util/README.md

 Any top level fields not in the standard fields are automatically removed.

 - To skip this automatic removal, set `publishUtil.removeExtraKeys` to `false`.
-- You can also add fields you want to keep to `publishUtil.keep` to avoid them being removed.
+- You can also add fields to `publishUtil.keep` to avoid them being removed.

 ## Auto `postpack` Insert